Message from Gary Booth

 - Effective promotion of the children’s spiritual, moral, social and cultural development (including the promotion of British Values), as well as their physical well being

 - Full Governing Body (FGB) meetings

 Our Clerk to Governors manages minutes of the meetings, the governors’ calendar and policy ledger.

-In addition to the FGBs, we meet regularly within smaller working groups.
+In addition to the Full Governing Body meetings, we have a Strategy Group and Finance and Resources Committee.
 (See the structure of our Governing Body.)

 Training is important for all Governors, and we conduct an annual skills audit to identify need.
 During the past few years Governors have participated in a wide range of training including: